faiiz-33/Telco_churn_analysis/README.md

 ⸻

-Perfect — here’s the small, precise update to the repo README that reflects that work without making it long or messy.
-You only need to replace the Python Analysis section with this version.

-⸻

 Python Analysis

 Folder: Python/
 	•	Telco_churn.ipynb

 Python was used for feature relevance validation and exploratory analysis before building the Power BI dashboard.

 Key work includes:
-	•	Computing Cramér’s V scores for all categorical variables to quantify their relationship with churn → Results were used to decide which categorical features to visualize in Power BI.
+	•	Computing Cramér’s V scores for all categorical variables to quantify their relationship with churn.
+→ Results were used to decide which categorical features to visualize in Power BI.
 	•	Creating two heatmaps:
 	•	One for numerical features (correlation matrix)
 	•	One for categorical features using Cramér’s V
 	•	Visual exploration of numerical variables (MonthlyCharges and TotalCharges) to assess their impact on churn.

 Note:
 All Python-derived insights are summarized as text at the bottom of the notebook to keep the analysis concise and readable.

 ⸻